coala/coala/docs/Users/Writing_Bears.md

 In the end we've got a result.
 If a file is provided, coala will show the file, if a line is provided, coala will also show a few lines before the affecting line.
-There are a few result types so you can e.g. create a PatchResult that proposes a code change to the user.
+There are a few result types so you can e.g. create a `PatchResult` that proposes a code change to the user.
 If the user likes it, coala will apply it automatically - you don't need to care.

+Your function needs to return an iterable of `Result` objects: that means you can either return a `list` of `Result` objects or simply yield them and write the method as a generator.